-THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF PLBY GROUP, INC.
+THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

+PLBY GROUP, INC.

-The undersigned appoints Ben Kohn, Lance Barton and Chris Riley, and each of them, as proxies, each with the power to appoint his substitute, and authorizes each of them to represent and to vote, as designated on the reverse hereof, all of the shares of common stock of PLBY GROUP, INC. held of record by the undersigned at the close of business on May 5, 2022 at the Annual Meeting of Stockholders of PLBY GROUP, INC. to be held on June 8, 2022, or at any adjournment thereof.
+The undersigned appoints Ben Kohn, Marc Crossman and Chris Riley, and each of them, as proxy holders, each with the power to appoint his substitute, and authorizes each of them to represent and to vote, as designated on the reverse hereof, all of the shares of common stock of PLBY GROUP, INC. held of record by the undersigned at the close of business on May 1, 2023 at the Annual Meeting of Stockholders of PLBY GROUP, INC. to be held on June 15, 2023, or at any adjournment thereof.

 THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS INDICATED.
-IF NO CONTRARY INDICATION IS MADE, THE PROXY WILL BE VOTED IN FAVOR OF ELECTING THE THREE NOMINEES TO THE BOARD OF DIRECTORS, IN FAVOR OF PROPOSAL 2, AND FOR "1 YEAR" ON PROPOSAL 3, AND IN ACCORDANCE WITH THE JUDGMENT OF THE PERSONS NAMED AS PROXY HEREIN ON ANY OTHER MATTERS THAT MAY PROPERLY COME BEFORE THE ANNUAL MEETING.
+IF NO CONTRARY INDICATION IS MADE, THE PROXY WILL BE VOTED IN FAVOR OF ELECTING THE TWO NOMINEES TO THE BOARD OF DIRECTORS, IN FAVOR OF PROPOSAL 2, AND IN FAVOR OF PROPOSAL 3, AND IN ACCORDANCE WITH THE JUDGMENT OF THE PERSONS NAMED AS PROXY HEREIN ON ANY OTHER MATTERS THAT MAY PROPERLY COME BEFORE THE ANNUAL MEETING.

-(Continued and to be marked, dated and signed, on the other side)
+(Continued, and to be marked, dated and signed, on the other side)